matheuscoradinimf/godot-tappy-bird/README.md

 A Flappy Bird-style game developed in Godot 4, where you control an airplane that must avoid obstacles and score points.

+> **Course**: This game was created following the guidance of the Udemy course "Jumpstart to 2D Game Development: Godot 4.4+ for Beginners"

 ## 🎬 Demo Video

 https://github.com/user-attachments/assets/c79a66cf-f01a-4d48-b099-8314e4582abd